-Lots of people are wondering how to write good proposals (in this case we will talk about project proposals for various social initiatives).
+Lots of people are wondering how to write project proposal (in this case we will talk about project proposals for various social initiatives).
 Before we start discussing all dos & don’ts, let us be honest – it is not a simple thing to do.

 Our association has written hundreds of various project proposals, yet we have been struggling and feeling demotivated for a long time.
 Sounds familiar?
 Well, you are not the only one.
 But wait for the good news.
 Our troubles went from very big to very manageable when we have understood one simple thing about proposals.
 In fact, it has: